karanpreetjaggi/Pewlett-Hackard-Analysis/README.md

 ####From the retiring_titles table (https://github.com/karanpreetjaggi/Pewlett-Hackard-Analysis/blob/main/Queries/retiring_titles.csv).
 It seems alot of employees are near retirement for a lot of titles.The highest number of retiring titles being Senior Engineer with around 15600 employees nearing retirement and the lowest being the 501 in Assistant Engineer.
 ####From the mentorship_eligibilty (Data/mentorship_eligibilty.csv).
 This explains which employees are eligible for mentorship program.
 Total number of mentorship program acroaa all titles is 1549.
 The interesting field that we have used to select current employee is to_date.
 The data is spread across various titles.
 ### Summary
-Total number of mentorship eligibilities would be good to see irrespective of the titles.
+Total number of mentorship eligibilities are 1549.(https://github.com/karanpreetjaggi/Pewlett-Hackard-Analysis/blob/main/Data/Total%20Mentor%20Eligibility.csv)
-It would be a great help to see which employee is actually is retiring vs mapping out which title.
+There are enough retirement employees to train the new generation It would be a great help to see which employee is actually is retiring vs mapping out which title.
 Using title retiring ia confusing to me as each individual mapped out queries in different ways.